gabriele130/Wikenfarma2/replit.md

 ## Overview

 WikenFarma is a comprehensive pharmaceutical management system designed to centralize and automate various commercial operations.
-The application manages private orders, pharmacy operations, and provides specialized functionality for pharmaceutical sales representatives (ISF - Informatori Scientifici del Farmaco) including commission tracking and performance analytics.
+The application manages private orders, pharmacy operations, inventory, shipments, commissions, and advanced reporting for marketing analysis and management control.
+The system includes specialized functionality for pharmaceutical sales representatives (ISF - Informatori Scientifici del Farmaco) with commission tracking and doctor visit management.

-The system provides advanced reporting for marketing analysis and management control, with integrated support for external systems like eBay, Gestline, Odoo, GLS, PharmaEVO, and various communication platforms.

-## Recent Changes (January 2025)

-✓ **ISF Compensation System Complete**: Full implementation of ISF compensation management with distinction between employees (fixed salary only) and freelancers (fixed + cut-off + percentage)
-✓ **Database Schema Enhanced**: Complete schema for ISF compensations with customizable cut-offs per area and informatore ✓ **Backend API Complete**: All routes for compensation calculations, commission logs, and performance tracking implemented with proper authentication middleware
-✓ **Frontend Integration**: React hooks (use-compensations.ts) for seamless frontend integration of compensation management ✓ **ISF Dashboard Operational**: Complete dashboard for informatori with personal compensation views, commission logs, and performance analytics
-✓ **Bug Fixes Complete**: Resolved all compilation errors in commissions and informatori pages, integrated new hooks with proper error handling and loading states
-✓ **Informatori Page Enhanced**: Complete redesign with CRUD operations, advanced filtering, statistics dashboard, and full ISF compensation system integration
-✓ **Analytics Fatturato Complete**: Comprehensive analytics system for revenue tracking by product codes and ISF performance with time-based monitoring and comparison features
-✓ **Advanced Analytics Dashboard**: Multi-tab interface with revenue analytics, product performance tracking, ISF performance comparison, trend analysis, and period comparison tools
-✓ **Backend Analytics API**: Complete set of API endpoints for revenue analytics, product code filtering, performance comparison, and time-based revenue tracking with role-based data access

 ## User Preferences